 As a graduate of the Fashion Institute of Technology, Daisy always attributed her affinity for the arts and fashion to her paternal grandmother, the brand's namesake, Katarina "Kati" Hartmann, whose memory has been a constant source of inspiration to Daisy.
-Kati survived World War II in Europe only to have to flee a Communist regime in the '60s, and she had to restart her life not once, but twice: in Israel and then later in Montreal.
-Yet she rebuilt and reinvented herself in both instances, from fashion designer to baker, to textile designer.
+Kati survived World War II in Europe only to have to flee an oppressive regime in Romania in the '60s.
+She had to restart her life not once, but twice: in Israel and then later again in Montreal.
+Yet she rebuilt and reinvented herself in both instances, from seamstress to baker, to textile designer.

 Founder & Designer, Daisy Hartmann